What to Do When Your Car Insurance Company Leaves Your State

 2. Regulatory Rate Restrictions

-In some states, insurance commissioners set strict limits on how much insurers can raise premiums, even when claims costs are surging.
-California's Proposition 103 is the most cited example — it forced insurers to use outdated premium formulas that prevented risk-based pricing.
-When an insurer pays out $1.26 for every $1.00 in premiums collected (as State Farm General did over nine years in California), exiting the market becomes the only rational business decision.
+In some states, insurance commissioners set strict limits on how much insurers can raise premiums — even when claims costs surge.
+California's Proposition 103 is the most cited example, with approval timelines averaging 185 days, preventing risk-based pricing adjustments from keeping pace with losses.
+When an insurer consistently pays out more than $1.00 for every $1.00 collected in premiums, exiting the market becomes the only rational business decision.
+Learn how state insurance rate regulation affects your rates and market availability.

 3. Reinsurance Cost Increases